KadeTheExploiter/Krypton/Documentation.md

 ### Why not limbs?
   - Information: Somewhere early 2023 Roblox threw a patch for the limbs by taking away ownership of it, which makes parts basically unclaimable, the only workaround is to call `SetNetworkOwner()` on the parts, which again requires serversided execution.

+# Conversion API

+## Description:
+  - Conversion API Is a built-in library in the reanimate which allows you to easily convert scripts, it should be returned alongside with the module, the setting `GetConversionAPI` is required to be enabled in order to receive it.

+## API:

+### API:GetCharacter()
+- Arguments: null
+- Warnings: None.
+- Description: Returns the client-sided rig.

+### API:GetRootPart()
+- Arguments: null
+- Warnings: None.
+- Description: Returns the client-sided rootpart.

+### API:GetHumanoid()
+- Arguments: null
+- Warnings: None.
+- Description: Returns the client-sided humanoid.

+### API:GetHatInformation()
+- Arguments: Accessory <Accessory | Hat>
+- Warnings: None.
+- Description: Returns a table with `MeshId` and `TextureId` of the provided accessory.

+### API:SetHatAlign()
+- Arguments: Table, Part, CFrame `[ HatInformation <Table> {MeshId: string, TextureId: string}, Part <Part | MeshPart>, CFrame <CFrame> ]`
+- Warnings: None.
+- Description: Stops the real hat from being connected to the client-sided hat and connects it to the new Part with offset if provided.

+### API:DisconnectHatAlign()
+- Arguments: Table `[ HatInformation <Table> {MeshId: string, TextureId: string} ]`
+- Warnings: None.
+- Description: Opposite of `SetHatAlign()`, removes the connnection from the real hat and makes it function as before.

+### API:SWait()
+- Arguments: null
+- Warnings: None.
+- Description: Returns the basic stepped wait, used in numerous scripts.

+### API:ForceAnimationsOff()
+- Arguments: null
+- Warnings: None.
+- Description: Fully stops animations on the client sided rig, needed for converting scripts.

+### API:GetLoadLibrary()
+- Arguments: null
+- Warnings: None.
+- Description: Adds the LoadLibrary to the script environment.

+## API:CallFling()
+- Arguments: Model <Model>
+- Warnings: Requires `PresetFling` to be disabled.
+- Description: Flings the Model upon respawn, collisions are required.

 # Configuration

 ### Hats